Elementary school wins assembly with Steelers cornerback Levi Wallace - NewsBreak

 The school won an assembly with #29 through a contest with Austin Air Systems, a company that educates people on air quality and respiratory health.

-“The message we really want to stress with kids is there’s a lot of things they can’t control when it comes to air quality.
-They can’t control emissions and smog, but they can control things like not vaping,” explained Austin Air Systems Marketing Director Stacy Malesiewski.
+“The message we really want to stress with kids is there’s a lot of things they can’t control when it comes to air quality,” Austin Air Systems Marketing Director Stacy Malesiewski said.
+They can’t control emissions and smog, but they can control things like not vaping.”

 Air quality is also a passion for Acmetonia’s science teacher Mccall Emerick, the one who entered the school into the contest.

-“I went online… got the email saying you entered the contest…jokingly came in the next day on the way to the lunch and said to one of the administrators here, ‘hey we’re getting an assembly next Friday so mark off 6 th grade, we’re not going to be able to do anything'” says Emerick.
+“I went online… got the email saying you entered the contest…jokingly came in the next day on the way to the lunch and said to one of the administrators here, ‘hey we’re getting an assembly next Friday so mark off 6 th grade, we’re not going to be able to do anything'” Emerick said.

 The teacher admits it was simply a running joke, and that she wasn’t too optimistic about winning with there being a lot of schools in the Pittsburgh area for Austin Air Systems to choose from.

-“I still thought though, I mean what is there to lose” says Emerick.An immaculate number: Pittsburgh Steelers to retire the No. 32
+“I still thought though, I mean what is there to lose,” Emerick said.An immaculate number: Pittsburgh Steelers to retire the No. 32

 Emerick’s thought process was right, there wasn’t anything to lose as Acmetonia ended up winning the assembly with Levi Wallace!

-“We honestly felt like we won the lottery, it was a really big surprise, a really great surprise,” beamed Emerick.
+“We honestly felt like we won the lottery, it was a really big surprise, a really great surprise,” Emerick said.

 The win was a double surprise for principal Gregory Heavner.

-Heavner says he had no idea that Emerick had entered them, but was glad she took the chance, as the assembly was just what the school needed.
+Heavner said he had no idea that Emerick had entered them, but was glad she took the chance, as the assembly was just what the school needed.

-“Coming off the pandemic, we didn’t have a lot of assembly’s so we’re getting our legs under us now, having a lot of people come in.
-Kids need this, especially the second half of the school year get us kick started, and this is like medicine,” smiled Heavner.
+“Coming off the pandemic, we didn’t have a lot of assembly’s so we’re getting our legs under us now, having a lot of people come in,” Heavner said.
+Kids need this, especially the second half of the school year get us kick-started, and this is like medicine.”

 Sign up for the WTAJ Newsletter for the latest local news, weather and community events that matter to you.